amaxwell/datatank_py/README.txt

 INSTALL

 Create a symlink to the datatank_py directory, somewhere along the Python user path.
 On Mac OS X, this will be ~/Library/Python/2.6/site-packages for Python 2.6.
+For Python 2.7, it will be ~/Library/Python/2.7/lib/python/site-packages.
 This allows you to use DTDataFile with

 from datatank_py.DTDataFile import DTDataFile